marko-knoebl/slides/sections/common/indexeddb-en.md

 The last argument (`upgradeCallback`) can be used to migrate to a new database schema; it can be used to create, delete or change stores

-The callback is called any time the version increases
+The callback is called any time the version number increases

 ## idb basics: keys